-- Typically responsible for direct supervision for a small size work group of employees (1 to 4 employees). - Required to take a team and/or project lead role, provide feedback and direction to other staff, provide guidance and advice to the planning, implementation and monitoring of certain field and in office projects, operations and programs.
+Takes a team and/or project leader role, provides feedback and direction to other staff, provides guidance and advice in the planning, implementation and monitoring of field and in-office projects, operations and programs.

 WORKING CONDITIONS

 Environmental Working Conditions

 - Required to use safety equipment such as safety boots, vests, and hard hats and may be required to wear safety glasses when in the field. - Injury is most likely from repetitive strain of working with a computer, and from exposure to the temperature extremes, walking over uneven terrain and around equipment during field work which is only occasionally. - Occasionally exposed to glare, dirt and dust, fumes, wet or slippery surfaces, temperature extremes and may be required to travel for field work.